On this page we cover the following:

 Need to talk about it?
 Can’t speak to your mates or family?
 Don’t struggle alone, get free, anonymous advice:

-- CALM (Campaign Against Living Miserably) – a charity for men and boys to talk anonymously with men who understand what your going through.
+- CALM (Campaign Against Living Miserably) – a charity for men and boys to talk anonymously with men.
 Call their helpline on 0800 585858 (open everyday 5pm-midnight) Or ask a question through their webchat.

 - NHS Mental Health Crisis Support Line, call 111 and press option 2 – urgent crisis mental health support.

 - Kooth – provide a one2one messenger service and their website has live forums you can explore.